California Senate Bill 32: Assembly Bill (AB) 197

-AB-197 was signed into legislation by Governor Jerry Brown on the same day as SB-32, September 8, 2016.
+AB-197 was signed into legislation by Governor Brown on the same day as SB-32, September 8, 2016.
 AB-197 is directly related to SB-32 in that AB-197 contains language stating AB-197 is only operative if SB-32 is enacted and becomes law on or before January 1, 2017.

 The provisions of AB-197 are intended to provide more legislative oversight of CARB by adding two new legislatively appointed non-voting members to the CARB Board, increasing the Legislature's role in the ARB Board's decisions.
 Additionally, AB-197 limits the term length of CARB Board members to six years.
 AB-197 also requires that CARB "protect the state's most impacted and disadvantaged communities … [and] consider the social costs of the emissions of greenhouse gases" in preparing plans to meet GHG reduction goals.

 Executive Order B-30-15

-Executive Order (EO) B-30-15 was signed by Governor Jerry Brown in April 2015 that set an executive greenhouse gas emissions target for 2030 at 40% below 1990 levels.
+Executive Order (EO) B-30-15 was signed by Governor Brown in April 2015 that set an executive greenhouse gas emissions target for 2030 at 40% below 1990 levels.